Deltares/hydromt/docs/guides/plugin_dev/register_plugin.rst

 of extending what is in hydromt via the use of entry points.
 These entry points are a way of telling hydromt core about code you would like it to use to do specialised such as reading and writing a custom file format.
-Currently core exposes the following entry points to extend it's functionalities:
+Currently core exposes the following entry points to extend its functionalities:

 * Model
 * ModelComponent